jundalisay/superblist/content/en/social/economics/fallacies/iron-law.md

 ---

-**Adam Smith** said that the differences in wages are due to [five factors](/social/economics/principles/five-factors-affecting-wages-profits) (agreeableness, trust, constancy, risk, cost of learning) and 3 states (backward, stationary, advancing).
+**Adam Smith** said that the differences in wages are due to [five factors](/reearch/smith/wealth-of-nations/book-1/chapter-10/part-1a):

+1. Agreeableness
+2. Trust
+3. Constancy
+4. Risk
+5. Cost of learning

+And 3 states of economic growth:

+1. backward
+2. stationary
+3. advancing

 In contrast, **David Ricardo** simplistically said that wages are based on [the supply and demand of workers and the cost of goods and services which wages are spent on](https://www.econlib.org/library/Ricardo/ricP.html?chapter_num=6).
 Because of this simplicity, Ricardo concluded that wages must fall ([Iron Law of Wages](https://en.wikipedia.org/wiki/Iron_law_of_wages#Ricardo)).
 This is similar to that or Marx, who was also very simplistic.